IBM/ibm-common-service-operator/docs/install-cli.md

   sourceNamespace: openshift-marketplace
 ```

 The ibm common service operator supports the all namespaces mode.
-If the CloudPak is deployed in the namespace `openshift-operators` in the all namespaces mode, then the ibm common service operator can be installed in the namespace `openshift-operators`.
+If the CloudPak is deployed in the namespace `openshift-operators` in the all namespaces mode, then the ibm common service operator need to be installed in the namespace `openshift-operators` as well.

 ```yaml